bhopals/english-vocabs/skill-set-writing.md

       - Modern technologies is supposed to improve communication between people. `Nevertheless`, people tend to email strangers across the world rather than actually talk to their next-door neighbour.

+- ACHIEVING COHERENCE

+  - The sentence in a paragraph must fit together in a logical, coherent manner.
+  - The word `cohere` means stick together.
+  - Coherence is achieve:

+    - by the order of the sentences,
+    - by the use of transition signals to show the reader how the ideas connect,
+    - by the use of pronouns to refer back to nouns in a previous sentence, and by the repetition of words and ideas.

+  - Readers can follow a paragraph better when the ideas are in an order they are familiar with.

+  - Another way to achieve COHERENCE is through the use of transition signals, like `for example` and `in addition`

+  - PRONOUNS refer to a specific NOUN and help to link sentences:

+    - Andrew had to get his project approved.
+It [`refers to the project`] was an orientation film in which he [`Andrew`] needed to interview first-year students.
+The [`the students`] would discuss the problem they fad faced.

+  - DEMONSTRATIVE PRONOUN (such as `this` and `these`) also help to link sentences.

+    - Fairy tales, folk tales, and myths are important parts of children's books. `These stories` teach a cultural heritage that is built upon in other kinds of literature.

+  - REMEMBER that in English, an INDEFINITE article in usually used the first time something is mentioned, and then a DEFINITE article is used.
+This grammatical structure also helps readers follow the ideas:

+    - We wrote a `report` at the end of our project. `The report` summarized our problems and how we overcame them.

+  - REPEATING keywords or using `SYNONYMS` to refer to them, is another way to ensure coherence in a paragraph.
+    - `Cars` => `luxury cars`, `vehicles`

+- PARAGRAPH 1 - STUDENTS

+  - Students who `enrol` in college should choose a career path based on their own interests and talent. rather than on `job's earning potential`
+  - It is wrong to `waste` `precious hours of life` doing something they do not want to enjoy.
+  - People forced to re-invent themselves in other fields.
+  - Thus school graduates should follow their passings when they choose a career.

+- PARAGRAPH 2 - SHOPPING

+  - More than a necessary chore, shopping is a good way to spend leisure time.
+  - Savvy consumers
+  - Allows shoppers to comparison-shop
+  - Many view shopping as a pleasant pastime.
+  - Shopping is the curse of the modern consumer world, not a leisure activity.
+  - Shoppers have to choose how to spend their `hard-earned dollars` on a `bewildering array of items`.
+  - The benefits are `negligible`
+  - Take a brisk walk in the fresh air
+  - Our society has `degraded to the lowest level of materialism`.
+  - Spending time with friends and families is a `worthwhile experience/pursits`
+  - The shopping activites should be limited to buying the `bare necessities`.

+- PARAGRAPH 3 - DINNER

+  - `The shared family meal` is yet another `casualty` of the `hectice modern lifestyle`.
+  - Compilcated schedules
+  - long commute
+  - A `sit-down meal` requires time to `prepare` and `consume`.
+  - Simple act of fueling their bodies.
+  - Many lack the culinary skills to make nutritious and appealing meal.
+  - They rely on restaurants take-out and processed foods from the supermarket.
+  - Suppliers of ready-to-eat food are doing such good business.
+  - It does not look as though this trend will reverse iteself any time soon.
+  - Family dining is obviously a thing of the past.

+  - Enjoyed the `sight` of the gathering for the traditional meal
+  - It looked very festive
+  - After saying grace, we passed the dishes aroung the table
+  - Pumpkin pie topped with dollops of whipped cream was the traditional dessert
+  - It was a scene played out every year, but I never get tired of it.

+  - A shared meal is an important family ritual, worth nurturing and keeping alive even in the fast-paced lives of the twenty-first century.
+  - They are not gobbling donw a slice of Pizza before running off to a night class or music lesson.
+  - Families who value mealtime
+  - Children can help prepare and sever the meal.
+  - acquiring practical cooking skills.
+  - They can also learn social skills, such as proper table etiquette that will serve them well in their future business lunches.
+  - A shared meal is a uniting element in family life.

+  - My mother always insists on a family dinner at least once.
+  - cooperate in both making and cleaning up the food.
+  - At the end we all end up `talking animatedly` about politices or news stories
+  - `taling animatedly about` <something>
+  - I feel immensly superior when I exclaim "What?
+You never peeled potato?"

+  - Over the past three generations, `eating habits` of people have changed `dramatically`.
+  - Instead of eating `home-cooked meals`, people prefer `processed foods` and `restaurant meals`
+  - Even with Todays hectice lifestyle, it is possible `to reap the benefits of a shared family meal`
+  - `To reap the benefits of` <something>
+  - `Acknowledge the importance`
+  - `acquire cooking skills`
+  - Such discussions `increase awareness of current events`
+  - `Proper table ettiquette` can be taught at the same time
+  - The family should share cleanup responsibilites
+  - By working, talking, and eating together, families can `forge strong bonds` and `foster communication`

 - VOCABS
   - By the very act of writing
   - Students retain less if they only listen or read